 6. When the student becomes the master

 Time flies, and before you know it all the phases of parenthood have passed by, and now your child needs help with raising their own kids.
-Grand-parenting is definitely more laid back, as you watch your children inculcate family values into their own kids, and you spoilt the mini versions of your child rotten.
+Grand-parenting is definitely more laid back, as you watch your children inculcate family values into their own kids, and you spoil the mini versions of your child rotten.

 All the stages of parenting are so wholesome, yet so physically and mentally draining at the same time.
 No matter the hardships, once you witness your offspring become an individual with their own set of thoughts and beliefs, with a family of their own to raise, you feel nothing but pride and happiness.

 Image-making, nurturing, authority, interpretive, independent and, finally, departure.

 Many people think that the period between toddlers and tweens is the golden age of parenting.

 This begins with the pregnancy, as you nurture and care for your child as it grows in the womb.
 If you’re irresponsible, the child’s life can be seriously affected by your reckless actions.